Brigador: Up-Armored Edition

 By dudeglove

 For first-time miniature owners looking for guidance on assembling the pewter miniatures from Brigador.
 Assembly diagrams included.
-Please see the guide index on the right hand side for navigation purposes.
+Please see the guide index on the right hand side for navigation purposes, or Ctrl+F to search for the model by name.

 Award